chezyio/SC4061/README.md

     -   Add up all pixel values inside the mask
     -   Divide by total number of pixels in the mask
     -   Assign average to the central pixel
+-   Good at removing noise
+-   Everything will be more or less the same, need to know the features before applying filter

 #### Gaussian Filter

 -   Kernel values follow Gaussian distribution
 -   Pixels closer to the center have higher weight and pixels further away have lower weight
 -   Gives a gentler blur than Averaging Filter
+-   Compute at discrete values for different size spatial filters
+-   Normalize sum of coefficients to 1
+-   Popular and often used

 #### Median Filter